leehinman/fashion/README.md

-# xml
+# fashion

-lib to check that xml doc is well formed
+library to check that xml doc is well formed, or in fashion.